A PhD is an internationally-recognised research qualification.

 Many of our academic staff are also involved in the Leeds Social Science Institute which fosters interdisciplinary research collaborations and provides training for our postgraduate researchers.

-Our split-site PhD allows international students to study for a PhD part-time.
+Our split-site PhD allows international candidates to study for a PhD part-time.

 The regulations are the same as for the standard PhD, however the fees, attendance and manner of supervision varies.